VedavyasaRao/ModernCPP/README.md

 It's a template function for type T.It returns an rvalue reference to type T without referring to any object, making it possible to use member functions in the operand of the decltype specifier without the need to go through constructors.
 T may be an incomplete type.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/declval).
 ### lambda expression
 Lambdas are basically anonymous function objects generated right at the location where it's invoked or passed as an argument to a function.
-Lambdas are game changer since they seamlessly integrate into stl algorithms, concurrency objects and more.
+Lambdas are game changer since they seamlessly integrate into std lib algorithms, concurrency objects and more.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/lambda%20expression).
 ### list initialization
 list initialization enables uniform way of initializing arithmetic types such as int, double etc or structs, classes using a pair of braces {}.